thepensionsregulator/react-components/packages/ajax/README.md

 > `{}` _optional_

-Use initialState to re-hidrate the store from the `localStorage`
+Use initialState to rehydrate the store from the `localStorage`

 ### persistKey